proycon/codemetapy/README.rst

 Usage
 ---------------

-Query and convert any install python package:
+Query and convert any installed python package:

 ``$ codemetapy somepackage``

-Output will be to standard output by defualt, to write it to an output file, do:
+Output will be to standard output by defualt, to write it to an output file instead, do either:

 ``$ codemetapy somepackage > codemeta.json``